curriculum-vitae

 University of Lodz

-Took courses on Genetic Algorithms, Cryptography, Neural Networks, Network Services Programming and an Intensive course of Polish language, completing them with an average grade of 18 out of 20.
+During my Erasmus exchange, which took place in the final year of my Computer Engineering studies at FEUP, I enrolled in courses on Genetic Algorithms, Cryptography, Neural Networks, Network Services Programming, and an intensive Polish language course.
+I successfully completed them with an average grade of 18 out of 20.

 Faculdade de Engenharia da Universidade do Porto